 Croatia is a popular travel destination for its fantastic beaches (there are some of the most beautiful beaches in Europe!), old towns and National Parks.

 We loved the beauty of Plitvice Lakes National Park and Krka National Park.
-But it was our adventurous nature which attracted us to Paklenica National Park, only 47km from the city of Zadar.
+But it was our adventurous nature that attracted us to Paklenica National Park, only 47km from the city of Zadar.

 Paklenica National Park, "where the mountain touches the Sea" offers some of the best mountain hikes in Europe!